 9 Best Anti Tracking Softwares To Protect Your Online Privacy

 You may think that your private information is safe and secure, but you’d be surprised how much of your private information is actually circling online.
 Nowadays, it is really difficult to go online without having to watch your back and cover your tracks.
 You might be thinking that this is only paranoia, and is not true at all.
+So it does make sense to use anti tracking software to secure your data and identity.

 But notice how an advertisement for shoes keep flashing on your screen, a few days (or even hours) after you bought a pair of shoes from a shopping website.
 This is just one manifestation that all of your activities on the internet are leaving invisible footsteps.
 The scary truth is that more and more websites employ web tracking techniques.